-Ramona Denby Brinson is the senior resident scholar of social services with The Lincy Institute and an Associate Professor in the Greenspun College of Urban Affairs School of Social Work.
-She joined the UNLV faculty in 1998 as an Assistant Professor and has served as the director of the Bachelor of Social Work Program, Associate Dean for Research and director of the college’s research center, Center for Urban Partnerships — CUP.
+Dr. Ramona Denby-Brinson is the senior resident scholar of social services with The Lincy Institute at the University of Nevada Las Vegas (UNLV) and professor in the Greenspun College of Urban Affairs School of Social Work.
+She joined the UNLV faculty in 1998 and has served as Associate Dean for Research, Director of the college’s research center, the Center for Urban Partnerships – CUP, and the Director of the Bachelor of Social Work Program.

-Denby Brinson is the 2011 recipient of a Silberman grant, one of fewer than six faculty researchers chosen for the nationally competitive award, recognizing her highly regarded research in the area of child welfare.
+Denby Brinson is the 2011 recipient of the New York City Trust Silberman grant, one of six faculty researchers chosen for the nationally competitive award, recognizing her highly regarded research in the area of child welfare.
 She co-authored and is currently facilitating a $2.5 million federal grant funded by the U.S. Department of Health and Human Services.
-The grant launched a five-year project to reduce teen pregnancy rates among children in Clark County’s foster care system.
-Her most recent book, African American Children and Families in Child Welfare: Cultural Adaptations of Services published by Columbia University Press, will be released fall 2012.
+The grant launched a five-year project to reduce teen pregnancy rates among children who are aging out in Clark County’s foster care system.
+Her most recent book, African American Children and Families in Child Welfare: Cultural Adaptations of Services published by Columbia University Press, was released fall 2013.

 Fields of Expertise